harshaisgud/super-octo-happy/README.md

 ### Deploy to kubernetes
 The application has been packaged as a chart and can be installed using the command `helm install release-name terraform/camelchart`

+## Jenkins Docker File
+A modified dockerfile for creating jenkins with the required binaries i.e kubectl and terraform has been added .